ssec-jhu/evolver-ng/docs/source/development/hardware.rst

 Basics
 ------

-Implementing hardware within the eVolver system means creating a new subclass of the appropriate driver interface classes, creating concrete implementations of the abstract methods therein.
+Implementing hardware within the eVOLVER system means creating a new subclass of the appropriate driver interface classes, creating concrete implementations of the abstract methods therein.